th3pi/Project-Martian/README.md

 ### Project Martian
 An app available on all devices running MarsOS issued by the Martian Corps.
-This app is mandatory for any and all Martians and visitors visiting our beautiful Red planet for any period of time.
+This app is mandatory for any Martians and all visitors visiting our beautiful Red planet for any period of time.
 Access to the portal from the docking bay down to land will be denied if no valid access to the app is presented to the greeter.

 #